 "Random Wire" Antennas

 There were some very bright Hams (VE3EED, AB3AP who have done all the hard work in calculating the desirable antenna lengths.
 Check out those two links for more in depth information).
 The key was understanding that the antenna cannot be resonant on any half wave of any Amateur frequency.
-That said, here are "right" random wire antenna lengths in feet:
+That said, here are recommended random wire antenna lengths in feet:

 29 35.5 41 58 71 84 107 119 148 203 347 407 423